amjadmajid/llm_toaster/README.md

 This will install all necessary packages and dependencies.

 ## Configuration
-All configurations are specified in the `config/config.yaml` file.
-Ensure to review and modify this file according to your setup and requirements.
+All configurations can be found in the `llm_toaster/config` directory.
+Ensure to review and modify these configurations according to your setup and requirements.

-## Loading Dataset
+## Training
+### Step 1) data download and tokenization
-To download and tokenize the [fineweb-edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset from Hugging Face, navigate to the `dataspace/loaders` directory and run:
+To download and tokenize the [fineweb-edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset from Hugging Face, navigate to the `dataspace/src` directory and run:
 ```bash
 python download_tokenize_hf.py
 ```
+This command will take a file to download and tokenize about 27GB (after tokenization, the size will be reduced to about 10GB)

-## Training
+### Step 2) Training
 To train the model, navigate to the `llm_toaster` directory and run:
 ```bash
 python trainer.py
 ```
+### Step 3) Continue training
+You can decide to stop the training and continue afterwards.
-or to continue training from the last checkpoint run:
+To continue training from the last checkpoint run:
 ```
 python trainer.py -ct
 ```
+NOTE: progress is saved only during a checkpoint which is automatically taken when the loss is reduced.

 ## Inference
 ### Option 1) Train your model